Skip to content

 Find out what the Lion Stamp means (British Lion Eggs)

-Is most of the meat you serve (including any pre-packaged products) from farms which satisfy UK animal welfare standards
+Is most of the meat you serve (including any pre-prepared products) from farms which satisfy UK animal welfare standards or equivalent?

 YOU CAN: Procure meat responsibly